longturn/freeciv21/docs/Contributing/dev-env.rst

 Windows, you will need to setup either the MSYS2 environment or Visual Studio to do development.
 Refer to :doc:`msys2` or :doc:`Visual Studio <visual-studio>` for more information.
 It should be generally understood that :strong:`Linux` is the preferred development platform.
-For a complete set of installation steps, you can refer to :doc:`/Getting/install`.
+For a complete set of installation steps, you can refer to :doc:`/Getting/compile`.

-Technically all you need is a text editor of some kind to edit the files, but most people prefer to use an IDE.
+Technically all you need is a text editor of some kind to edit the files, but most people prefer to use an integrated development environment (IDE).

 All platforms can use `KDevelop <https://www.kdevelop.org/download>`_.
 However, there are some caveats:

 * On Windows, due to the nature of the integration with MSYS2, native compilation and debugging is not supported.
-This is resolved with Visual Studio as the IDE.
+This is resolved with :doc:`Visual Studio <visual-studio>` as the IDE.
 * On macOS, KDevelop is still considered experimental.
 Many Mac users use `XCode <https://developer.apple.com/xcode/>`_.

 For the best results, especially if you are editing game code and not just Longturn game rulesets or documentation, you will want :strong:`Linux` to be your workstation OS.
 Many of the current developers use a Debain variant such as Ubuntu.
-Instructions for getting all of the tools needed for Debian Linux can be found in :doc:`/Getting/install`.
+Instructions for getting all of the tools needed for Debian Linux can be found in :doc:`/Getting/compile`.
 Do not follow the steps to clone the repository (e.g. the :code:`git clone` command), that will happen in a bit.

 GitHub